Category:Hot Wheels

 Infrastructure

 if all of this wasn't already enough, the Hot Wheels range hit the market with a full range of accessories, which in the case of this range, included a full track system.
-The Hot Wheels bandy single-car track didn't attempt to look like normal roadway or racecar, and supported banked curves and a loop-the-loop.
+The Hot Wheels bendy single-car track didn't attempt to look like normal roadway or racecar, and supported banked curves and a loop-the-loop.
 It even had a "supercharger" accessory that, when a car passed through it, would fling the car out at high speed without needing a steep slope or a helpful finger.

 Impact